We can't find the internet

 In Serbia, the student movement Otpor brought down Milošević using coordinated economic pressure.
 Researchers have documented the same pattern across dozens of successful nonviolent campaigns around the world.

-The pattern is always the same.
 When enough people withdraw their economic participation, the pillars that hold up unjust systems begin to crack.
-Companies feel financial pressure before governments feel political pressure.

 Do your own research, make your own choices.
 That's the whole idea.